cis5710/cis5710-homework/hw1-systemverilog/README.md

 modules in `rca.sv` - it is a very thorough testbench, made possible because the DUTs are quite simple.

-Run the tests by `cd`-ing into the `hw1-systemverilog` directory (where this file is) and running the command `pytest -xs testbench.py --tests halfadder`.
+Run the tests by `cd`-ing into the `hw1-systemverilog` directory (where this file is) and running the command `pytest -xs testbench.py --tests halfadder`. `-x` tells pytest to exit after the first failing test suite, and `-s` tells it to produce more verbose output so we can see what it's doing.
 The `--tests` flag can be used to filter which tests are run; we start with the `halfadder` since that's the simplest module in `rca.sv` and it doesn't instantiate any other modules, but other modules instantiate it.
 The `pytest` command will compile your design and then run the tests on it with the [Verilator](http://verilator.org) simulator.
 The tests should pass, indicating that the halfadder is good to go :-).

 Next, run the fulladder tests with `pytest -xs testbench.py --tests fulladder`.
 Unfortunately, the code will fail to compile.
 The compiler error can help guide you to what is wrong with the code.